-The ISPA is the umbrella organisation of the Internet industry.
-Its main focus is the design of optimal economic and legal conditions for the development of the Internet.
-The ISPA regards the use of the Internet as a decisive cultural technique and therefore realises the resulting socio-political responsibility.
+The ISPA is the umbrella organisation of the Internet economy, whose intention is to create the optimum economical and legal conditions for the development of the Internet.
+The ISPA regards the use of the internet as a decisive cultural technology and, thus, assumes the corresponding socio-political responsibility.

-The ISPA represents the Austrian Internet industry
+The ISPA is representing the Austrian Internet economy

-The ISPA - Internet Service Providers Austria - is the umbrella organisation of Austrian Internet service providers, which was founded in 1997 as a registered association.
-The aim of this association is promoting the Internet in Austria and supporting the concerns and interests of more than 200 members from the areas of access, services, hosting and content providing.
-The ISPA regards itself as a lobby group and a mouthpiece of the Austrian Internet industry towards the government, public authorities as well as other institutions, associations and bodies, thus supporting the communication among all market participants.
-The chairman of the association is Roland Türke.
+The ISPA - Internet Service Providers Austria - is the industry union of the Austrian Internet service providers, which was founded as a registered association in the year 1997.
+Its aim is to promote the Internet in Austria and to support the requests and interests of currently about 200 members from business areas like access, service, hosting, and content providing.
+The ISPA regards itself as a lobby group and mouthpiece of the Austrian Internet industry towards the government, public authorities and other institutions, and it promotes the communication of the market participants among themselves.